churnikov/churnikov.github.io/_posts/2022-11-10-sköldpaddan-or-moving-to-sweden.md

 The issue was that we brought many items with us, and the scooters felt like the straw that might break the camel's back.
 Fortunately, it didn't come to that, but it was a close call.
-In Stockholm, it turned out that scooters weren't particularly useful.
+In Stockholm, it turned out that scooters without engine weren't particularly useful.
 The buses are efficient, and the pavements aren't scooter-friendly.

 **Update from August 2023:**<br>
 We really didn't need the scooters.
 They turned out to be inconvenient in Stockholm.
 The pavement is rough, there are many hills, and it's often wet.
-A bike would definitely be a better choice here.
+A bike or electric scooter would definitely be a better choice here.
 {: .notice--info}